MichaelEstes/Spite/README.md

 ## Command line arguments

--file
+`-file`
-description File path of the file to compile
+Description: File path of the file to compile
-required
-type string

--dir
+`-dir`
-description Directory to compile all .sp files in
+Description: Directory to compile all .sp files in
-type string

--entry
+`-entry`
-description Name of the function in the file to run first, defaults to Main
+Description: Name of the function in the file to run first, defaults to Main
-default Main
+Default: Main

--name
+`-name`
-description Name of the final executable file
+Description: Name of the final executable file
-default a
+Default: a

--output
+`-output`
-description Sets the compiler output format, defaults to llvm
+Description: Sets the compiler output format, defaults to llvm
-default llvm
+Default: llvm
-options llvm, c, ir, run
+Options: llvm, c, ir, run
-type enum

--arch
+`-arch`
-description Sets the target architecture to build the binary for
+Description: Sets the target architecture to build the binary for
-default x64
+Default: x64
-options x64, x86, arm32, arm64
+Options: x64, x86, arm32, arm64
-type enum

--os
+`-os`
-description Sets the target os to build the binary for, defaults to windows
+Description: Sets the target os to build the binary for, defaults to windows
-options windows, linux, mac, android, ios
+Options: windows, linux, mac, android, ios

-type enum
+`"-file Test.sp -dir Test -entry Init -os linux -arch x64"`

-View the LinkerExamples.txt file in the root directory of the repo for linking commands
+See the LinkerExamples.txt file in the root directory of the repo for linking commands
 Running with `-output run` will run the program through the interpreter without compiling

+See the 'Examples' folder for code examples